a-bew/alx-system_engineering-devops/0x02-shell_redirections/README.md

-this is a script that prints “Hello, World”, followed by a new line to the standard output
+this is a script that prints followed by a new line to the standard output